Last updated on April 28th, 2022 at 09:44 am.

 - Keep the room clean

 - Avoid using your bedroom as the home office

-By considering these factors, you can build your ideal home office, where you will be really comfortable to work.
+By considering these factors, you can build your ideal home office, where you will be really comfortable working.
 Freelancing has been on the rise, making up almost half of the workforce within the past ten years.
 The number is projected to grow, and the office space is slowly shifting home.
-You need a home office that is functional and convenient for you to be future proof.
+You need a home office that is functional and convenient for you to be future-proof.
 Use the above tips to create a personalized office that will make you more productive.